 Are you still losing despite doing everything correctly?
 Then you might want to check these five deadly Os of trading:

-When you're in the forex market, your greed and overexcitement hinder you and your position from achieving great returns.
+When you're in the forex market, your greed and overexcitement can hinder you and your position from achieving great returns.
 The emotional pressure they bring will subject your trade to the five deadly Os of trading.

 Overconfidence bias will risk your position because of your excessive and irrational risk-taking.
 These poor judgments will most likely result in losing a big chunk of your investment.